Celebrity Cruises on the Celebrity Constellation

 November 8 - 18, 2019

 PICK TWO PERKS!

 Unlimited Internet Package

-Choose 1 for free perk at the time of booking.
+Choose 2 for free perks at the time of booking.
 Applies only to first and second passengers in an Oceanview or higher cabin.
 Guests in the same stateroom must select the same option.
-Perk special ends at any time.
+Offer expires 3/6/19

 DAYS 1 & 2

 Venice, Italy ~ Depart at 6:30 PM on Day 2